parambharat/inspect_wandb/README.md

 ## Project notes

 This project in a work-in-progress, being developed as a [MARS](https://www.cambridgeaisafety.org/mars) project by [DanielPolatajko](https://github.com/DanielPolatajko), [Qi Guo](https://github.com/Esther-Guo), [Matan Shtepel](https://github.com/GnarlyMshtep), and supervised by Justin Olive.
 We are open to feature requests and suggestions for future directions (including extensions of this integration as well as other possible Inspect integrations).

-### Compatability warning

-This project currently depends on unreleased changes from the core Inspect library, so for the meantime we have the main branch of the Inspect repo in the project dependencies.
-This might cause some compatability issues, but we will update upon the next release.